GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Exporting Data
 --------------

-If your program needs to write any of the four recognized data types (CPT files, data tables, text tables, or GMT grids) you can use the GMT_Put_Data_.
+If your program needs to write any of the six recognized data types (CPTs, data tables, text tables, grids, images, or PostScript) you can use the GMT_Put_Data_.
 In the case of data and text tables, you may also consider the GMT_Put_Record_ function.
 As a general rule, your program organization may simplify if you can write and export the entire